benjaminion/upgrading-ethereum-book/README.md

 sudo apt install chktex
 ```

 The first line simply updates the spellings list to match whatever dictionary is on your system.
-The last two enable $LaTeX$ linting.
+The last two enable $\LaTeX$ linting.
 Or you can just disable that check.

 ### Building